 Description

-United States and Indonesia signed Agreement on Reciprocal Trade including digital trade provisions
+United States and Indonesia signed Agreement on Reciprocal Trade including cross-border data transfer regulation

 Original source